 Those rebel tendencies followed me into entrepreneurship, too.

-If you’re here, you likely either purchased my Livestream365 calendar or the Visibility Bundle, or you’ve at least seen the ads.
+If you’re here, you likely either purchased my Livestream365 calendar, StoryLibrary365 or the Tiny Offer Toolkit... or you’ve at least seen the ads.

-That product and sequence are what finally got me away from freebies and raving about Tiny Offers instead.
+These products and sequences are what finally got me away from freebies and raving about Tiny Offers® instead.

 Maybe you’ve seen my ad and thought: “Oooh, YES!
 I HAVE been thinking that I need to be more visible in my business.
 This will make it SOOO much easier.”